elfaradio/elfaradio/README.md

 # 👋 Hello, I'm Farhadul Islam

-I am a third-year Computer Science and Engineering student at the International Islamic University Chittagong.
-I am passionate about Machine Learning and Software Development.
-I enjoy solving complex problems and working on practical projects to improve my skills.
+I am a third-year **Computer Science and Engineering** student at the **International Islamic University Chittagong**.
+I am passionate about **Machine Learning** and **Software Development**, and I enjoy solving complex problems and working on practical projects to improve my skills.
 I'm curious about new trends in technology and aim to make a positive impact in the tech world.

+---

-📬 Connect with Me
+## 📬 Connect with Me

 <a href="https://www.linkedin.com/in/farhadul-islam-766611280/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230A66C2.svg?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://www.facebook.com/farhadul.islam.rakib.2024" target="_blank"><img src="https://img.shields.io/badge/Facebook-%231877F2.svg?style=for-the-badge&logo=facebook&logoColor=white" /></a>